rari/prompteraid/README.md

 ### 🔍 **Smart Search & Discovery**
 - Search through styles by keywords, artists, or techniques
-- Discover new styles with our "Styles of the Month" showcase
 - Learn from our tutorial section with expert prompt techniques
 - Switch between NijiJourney 6 and Midjourney 7 models seamlessly